Pandemic expansion of school lunch program appears slated to end suddenly

 “At retail chains in Utah, the new starting wage is $15.
 We had been paying $13.50 in our plan, and we just had $15 approved in February so we could be competitive.
 The current funding has allowed us to do that.
 The fear is when these waivers go away and the money goes away, there’s no way to fund these higher wages,” he said.

-Many of the pandemic-era safety net programs have a gradual return to normal, said Dean with the USDA.
-By cutting off these waivers on June 30, schools will have insufficient funds for summer programs and for next school year.
-Dean said that other safety net programs that got pandemic boosts during the crisis, like Medicaid health insurance and SNAP (the supplemental nutrition program formerly called food stamps), have been given more time to ease back down to tighter funding.
+Many of the pandemic-era safety net programs have a gradual return to normal, Dean said.
+By cutting off these waivers June 30, schools will have insufficient funds for summer programs and for next school year.
+Dean said other safety net programs that got pandemic boosts during the crisis, like Medicaid health insurance and SNAP (the supplemental nutrition program formerly called food stamps), have been given more time to ease back down to tighter funding.

 “We’re concerned that a hard pivot on June 30 is going to undermine a seamless return to normal.
 What we want is an off-ramp to give schools time to get back to regular rules,” Dean said.